 Determining who is “at fault” in an accident in Georgia is important because the party who is at fault is legally liable and must pay all the costs and damages suffered by everyone involved.
 If a car driver was not paying attention, not following traffic laws, or not yielding to a bicyclist who had the right of way, that driver is legally at fault and their insurance company must pay.

 The law gives bicyclists the same rights and responsibilities on the road as other drivers, but many drivers think bicycles shouldn’t be on the road.
 In an accident, that may lead another driver to blame you for what happened, even when the accident was clearly the other driver’s fault.
 Be wary of this behavior, and never accept the blame for an accident or apologize if it wasn’t your fault.
 Your innocent statements can be used against you in an insurance claim.

 Sometimes, a bicycle accident isn’t caused by another driver, but by hazards on the roadway itself.
 If you fall because of poorly maintained pavement, debris or other hazards, you may still have a claim.
-A lawyer can help you get answers.
+An Atlanta personal injury attorney can help you get answers.

 What kinds of injuries will a bicycle accident claim pay for?